steffenraubvogel/scrum-tools/README.md

   - Creates the session
   - Can reset votes when discussing the next story
   - Can reveal the current votes
+  - Can nudge distracted guessers ;)

 - Guesser

   - Votes or abstains from voting the current story

 - Observer

-  - Can do nothing but watch the process
+  - Can do nothing but watching the process

-All roles will see the result of voting and the votes of every guesser after they were revealed by the moderator.
+All roles will see the result of voting and the votes of every guesser after they were revealed.

+### Wheel of names

+Simple wheel of fortune with configurable names.
+Can be used to pick a person for some task.

 ## Development

-### Goal

-Test frameworks like WebSockets, Socket.IO and Bootstrap with Angular.
-Have fun with creating different themes.

 ### Setup

-Make sure NodeJS 18 and npm 8+ is installed.
+Make sure NodeJS 18+ and npm 10+ is installed.
 Run the command

 > npm i

-in project root and folders scrum-poker and scrum-poker-server.
+in project root and folders scrum-tools-ui and scrum-tools-server.

 ### Code Formatting

 Use prettier and format on save.
+Organize imports on save, too.

 ### Starting the application

-1. Start the backend in folder scrum-poker-server: `npm run dev`
+1. Start the backend in folder scrum-tools-server: `npm run dev`
-2. Start the frontend in folder scrum-poker: `npm run start`
+2. Start the frontend in folder scrum-tools-ui: `npm run start`
 3. Open http://localhost:4200 in browser.

 ### Testing